mozilla/code-review/docs/debugging.md

 Here is a list of troubleshooting steps when you *know* that something does not work, but don't know yet which part is buggy:

 - Check the frontend.
-As mentionned above, that's the easiest and fastest way to see what's going on in real time
+As mentioned above, that's the easiest and fastest way to see what's going on in real time
 - Check the logs.
 Start by looking for the events logs, as that's the first piece that could fail in the workflow.
 - Check events on Heroku: are the dynos running (both web & worker) ?
 - Is the redis database full ?